expresspigeon/blog/src/content/kb/transactional/transactional-step-by-step.md

-# Send a message - step-by-step
+# Sending a Message - Step-by-Step

-Steps for creating and sending a transactional from our platform are:
+Steps for creating and sending a transactional message from our platform are:

 1. Create a template using our editor
 2. Get authentication key